-You see, the thing about making a resolution is that you have to judge that something that you’re doing and/or being is wrong.
+Now, many years later, I no longer make New Years resolutions, and, I no longer feel bad about it!
+You see, the thing about making a resolution is that you have to judge that something that you’re doing and/or being is wrong!

-"Your point of view creates your reality; your reality does not create your point of view.
+"Your point of view creates your reality; your reality does not create your point of view."

 Instead, here’s what I do.